 When it comes to safety, being a competent person goes beyond having the knowledge to do something well enough to meet a basic standard.
-There’s no class you can take or card you can produce to prove you’re a competent person.
-Rather, a competent person has the existing knowledge, skills and experience necessary to identify hazards that could result in serious injuries or fatalities (SIF)—and their employer has also given them the authority and the responsibility to implement corrective actions immediately.
+There’s no card you can produce to prove you’re a competent person.
+A competent person has the existing knowledge, skills and experience necessary to identify hazards that could result in serious injuries or fatalities (SIF) AND their employer has also given them the authority and the responsibility to implement corrective actions immediately.

 Sounds simple enough, right?
-Take a closer look at the difference between competent workers and qualified workers and it may no longer seem so straightforward.
+Take a closer look (particularly at the difference between competent workers and qualified workers) and it may no longer seem so straightforward.

 There’s also a common misconception that a competent person is only required for specific jobs like excavations or those that require scaffolding.
 While specific safety competency is required for excavations, scaffolding, electrical work, machine guarding, hazardous material and other tasks as identified in a hazard assessment, that’s not the only time a competent person is required.
 A lot of employers don’t realize that a competent person is required for each job site in an industry like construction.
 And on some job sites, it may be prudent (and necessary) to assign more than one competent person to ensure all areas and activities of the job are covered.

 There are competent person training courses that can help a person understand the responsibility they have been assigned.
 These courses cover broader issues like regulations and best practices when it comes to identifying and mitigating hazards.
 Training courses should be used to complement a person’s existing knowledge and experience.
 It’s the employer’s responsibility to determine a competent person’s abilities, and providing additional training is never a bad thing in safety.